 It was nothing short of a miracle as far as I was concerned.
 And it was really healing after my first experience.
 That kid never had any trouble latching on after that.

 If at all possible, I encourage all new moms to try the breast crawl.
-Baring unforeseen medical conditions, almost all babies are capable of doing it, and it can be done whether full-time breastfeeding is your goal or not.
+Barring unforeseen medical conditions, almost all babies are capable of doing it, and it can be done whether full-time breastfeeding is your goal or not.
 It’s just a super cool experience – a great way to bond, initiate breastfeeding, and it’s empowering to see what your body and your baby can do.

 How does the breast crawl work?
 Experts believe that babies are born with instincts they can tap into during that first hour after birth – and that these instincts help orchestrate the whole amazing phenomenon.